chanyoonzhu/leetcode-python/index.md

 bfs - key word: shorted path; elements: queue, visited; steps: while q, if q popped is target, finish, if not, add popped item's neighbors to the q; optimization: visited can be eliminated if allowed to change memory (mark on original data)

+dfs - don't forget to reset visited back when all the branched dfs does not succeed.

 dynamic programming -
 backtracking with memoization; steps: build dp memory, define what dp[i] represents, find update function(s)